 I decided to teach my kids to shoot in manual.
 This was a win-win for me.
 It allowed me to bring my two great loves together in a new way.
 I spend the majority of my time with my kids, and a fair amount of that time was spent with a camera in my hand.
 I was there, they were there, the camera was there.
 Seemed logical to explain what I was doing and how I was doing it.
 Teachable moment including science and art – BIG parenting win.

-Pin this image to come back to this post for tips teaching children about photography.
+Pin this to bookmark tips teaching children about photography:

 They pick up on the technical side pretty quickly.
 You just have to break it down into little bites.